dafny-lang/libraries/docs/Relations.md

 ## The `Relations` module {#sec-relations}

-The `Relations` module defines a number of properties of functions.
+The `Relations` module defines a number of properties of relations, which are predicates of two arguments.
+In particular, this module introduces properties of functions, which can be understood as relations of a particular type.

 Properties of binary predicates:
 - Reflexive